ImmersiveRPG/GodotAsyncLoader/README.md

 ## How to load a scene async and in chunks

-1. Add SceneLoader, SceneAdder, SceneSwitcher as singleton AutoLoad to project
+1. Add the plugin GodotAsyncLoader to your project

 2. Add child scenes to a group
   * terrain